TRACE Analysis Guide

 trace_cat2data,cat(ss),index,data

 Quite a large proportion of TRACE data is almost unusable because of the spikes in the data.
-One can avoid choosing this data by making use of the .img_dev tag in the index structure, e.g.,
+One can avoid choosing these data by making use of the .img_dev tag in the index structure, e.g.,

 ss=where( index.img_dev le 70. )